Code-Institute-Submissions/MS1-tartan-taps/README.md

 - HTML
 - CSS

-## Frameworks, Libraries & Programmes used
+## Frameworks Libraries and Programmes used
 - Bootstrap 4.3.1
     - Used as a framework for styling and to make the website responsive.
 - jQuery